Germany at the 1952 Winter Olympics

 Germany competed at the 1952 Winter Olympics in Oslo, Norway after not having been invited to the 1948 Winter Olympics because of their role in World War II, and because the NOC restored in 1947 as Deutscher Olympischer Ausschuß did not represent a recognized state yet.
-The Federal Republic of Germany was founded in 1949, the NOC for Germany was renamed and in 1951 recognized by the IOC while recognition of a separate NOC of the GDR was declined.
-East Germans were told to cooperate in a single team Germany, which they declined in 1952, but accepted for 1956 and later.
+The Federal Republic of Germany was founded in 1949, the NOC for Germany was renamed and in 1951 recognized by the IOC while recognition of a separate National Olympic Committee of the German Democratic Republic was declined.
+East Germans were told to cooperate and form a united German team, which they declined in 1952, but accepted for 1956 and later.

 Germany entered all events except the 1500 metres skating event, which was skipped by Germany's only speed skating entrant in favour of the other three events.

 The IOC website currently uses both the codes GER or FRG for German medal winners, suggesting they represented two different teams: